clemenshelm/chillbill-recognizer/docs/machine_learning.md

 # Load different R file
 source("adding_attriutes.R")
-Es wird einfach dieser Teil des Skriptes ausgeführt Wenn als Funktion / Modul --> muss Name "data" nicht mehr ident sein laden über source("adding_attriutes.R") (wird jedes mal ausgeführt nicht wie require)
+Just runs this script.
+It has no extra workspace!!
+It will run every time - not like require.

 # Magick in R
 library(magick)
-Ich musste 2 pakete installieren (apt-get install libcurl4-openssl-dev libmagick++-dev)

-# Aufruf eines R-Scripts über die Command-line
-in R:
-args = commandArgs(trailingOnly=TRUE)
-numbers = as.numeric(args)  # Convertierung in numerische Zahlen

-Aufruf:
+Needs two extra-installations apart from the installation in R: apt-get install libcurl4-openssl-dev libmagick++-dev

+# Use an RScript over the Command-line
+Command:
-Rscript --vanilla Name_des_R_Scripts.R Inputparameter1 Inputparameter2
+Rscript --vanilla Name_of_the_RScript.R Inputparameter1 Inputparameter2

+Example:
 Rscript --vanilla use_model.R 24PC5D5oeL6fb8a5n.csv
 Rscript --vanilla use_model.R 24PC5D5oeL6fb8a5n.csv

+## Use Inputparameters in R:
+args = commandArgs(trailingOnly=TRUE)
+numbers = as.numeric(args)  # Convert to numerical